elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> It can be used:
+      <strong>Interview Response:</strong> It can get used:
     </div><br/>

 - If your system has several components that must communicate with one another.
-- To avoid object tight coupling in a system with many objects.
+- To avoid tight object coupling in a system with many objects.
 - To enhance code readability.
 - To make it easier to maintain code.
-- If communication between objects gets complicated or impedes code reusability.
+- If communication between objects gets complicated or impedes code reusability

 <br />
   </div>